- Winter Day in the Garden

 What Is the Cost and What Will I Learn? - You will be asked to pay a fee to cover the cost of materials which includes the Master Gardener manual and additional training materials filled with resources and reference publications.

 Some of the topics addressed in the classroom instruction will be:

 - Soils and Fertilizers

 What Volunteer Opportunities Exist? -There are many ways to fulfill the commitment of at least 60 intern hours:

-- Volunteer on any of the several gardening projects the Master Gardeners are currently working on
+- Volunteer on any of the several gardening projects on which the Master Gardeners are currently working

 - Volunteer to organize/help with the "A Winter Day in the Garden" conference